-The Vienna Internet eXchange (VIX) is operated by the Vienna University Computer Center http://zid.univie.ac.at since 1996.
-It is a neutral peering infrastructure for National Research & Education Networks (NRENs), Internet Service Providers (ISPs), Content Providers and Content Delivery Networks in Austria and the Central and Eastern European Region for the exchange of Internet traffic at the national and international level.
+The Vienna Internet eXchange (VIX) is operated by the Vienna University Computer Center since 1996.
+It is a neutral, robust, high-performance peering infrastructure and serves its participants for the exchange of Internet traffic at the national and international level.

-As a founding member of the Euro-IX association www.euro-ix.net, VIX has been developing its policies and technologies according to European Best Current Practice and is now also offering peering opportunities to remote participants from other regions who do not want to colocate their peering routers in Vienna.
+As a founding member of the Euro-IX Association, VIX has been developing its policies and technologies according to European Best Current Practices.

-Participants have the choice to connect to VIX at either, two or all three locations, while the redundant VIX infrastructure at all sites is provided and operated by the University of Vienna, ensuring a neutral, robust and non-profit peering environment, for all participants.
+- VIX participants may connect to VIX at one, two or all three locations.
+The redundant VIX infrastructure at all sites is provided and operated by the University of Vienna.